Marvel Snap Pool (Series) 1 Card Tier List

 Armor: In Series 1, Armor isn’t as useful as it will become once you enter Series 2.
 For now, the card is mostly an annoying card for an opposing Carnage or Deathlok, and that is about it.
 Past Pool 1 opponents, Armor should quickly become one of your favourite 2-Cost, and see play in a ton of different synergies.

-Angela: When three cards are played behind her, Angela is a 2-Cost, 6 power card, placing her amongst the highest power cards for the cost.
+Angela: When three cards are played behind her, Angela is a 2-Cost, 5 power card, placing her amongst the highest power cards for the cost.
 The limitation with Angela is the need to play her on an empty location, and to play onto said location afterwards.
-This requirement makes the card a little less flexible than other cards with a growing ability.
-The fact that she was nerfed twice already is a testament to her power.
+This requirement makes the card a little less flexible than other cards with a growing ability, but if you find ways to play more than three times behind her, Angela can contest cards of higher costs.

 B Tier